hertze/PoserFrames/README.md

 1. **fancy**: If set to true, the script will simulate a scan with visible scan mask edges.
 If you like your borders conservative, set this to false.
 Initially set to false.

 2. **eccentric**: If you want the image area to be centered in the frame, set this to false.
 Initially set to true.

-3. **border_width_35mm**: Border width for 35mm format in conservative mode.
+3. **mask_variant_35mm**: The style of mask to use with 2:3 images.
+The script comes with three looks, numbered from 1 to 3.
 Initially set to 1.

+4. **mask_variant_645**: The style of mask to use with 4:3 images.
+The script comes with two looks, numbered from 1 to 2.
+Initially set to 1.

+5. **border_width_35mm**: Border width for 35mm format in conservative mode.
+Initially set to 1.

-4. **border_width_645**: Border width for 645 format in conservative mode.
+6. **border_width_645**: Border width for 645 format in conservative mode.
 Initially set to 2.

-5. **border_width_67**: Border width for 6x7 format in conservative mode.
+7. **border_width_67**: Border width for 6x7 format in conservative mode.
 Initially set to 2.

-6. **border_width_45**: Border width for 4x5 format in conservative mode.
+8. **border_width_45**: Border width for 4x5 format in conservative mode.
 Initially set to 1.

-7. **border_width_square**: Border width for square format in conservative mode.
+9. **border_width_square**: Border width for square format in conservative mode.
 Initially set to 1.

-8. **feather_factor_35mm**: How much feathering of the border you like for 35mm.
+10. **feather_factor_35mm**: How much feathering of the border you like for 35mm.
 The lower value, the more feathering.
 Initial value is 1200.

-9. **feather_factor_645**: How much feathering of the border you like for 645.
+11. **feather_factor_645**: How much feathering of the border you like for 645.
 The lower value, the more feathering.
 Initial value is 1800.

-10. **feather_factor_67_square**: How much feathering of the border you like for square and 67.
+12. **feather_factor_67_square**: How much feathering of the border you like for square and 67.
 The lower value, the more feathering.
 Initial value is 2400.

-11. **feather_factor_45**: How much feathering of the border you like for 4x5.
+13. **feather_factor_45**: How much feathering of the border you like for 4x5.
 The lower value, the more feathering.
 Initial value is 5400.

 Examples